OscarLewis/salmon-fishing/README.md

 This is a repository containing data for use in my Geography 462 group project examining the impact of commercial fishing on nearshore Salmon habitats in the Puget Sound.

 # Datasets
-This repo contains 3 main datasets: \
+This repo contains 3 datasets: \
 \
 Benthic Quality data from [Puget Sound Stream Benthos Partnership](https://pugetsoundstreambenthos.org/Biotic-Integrity-Map.aspx). \
 Fishing Effort data from [Global Fishing Watch](https://globalfishingwatch.org/). \